tleyden/tutt/README.md

 TUTT (The Ultimate Time Tracker) is a prototype time tracker that sends screenshots to the OpenAI Vision API to categorize what you're doing on your computer.

-With a good prompt that describes your normal activities, the result can be quite accurate.
+If you create a good prompt that describes your normal activities, the result can be quite accurate.

 Here's what the web UI looks like when displaying your recently categorized activities.